This section explains how you can customize your PyPI or Anaconda repository mirror.

 -f) command line option.
 The YAML file can

 Conda packages, Anaconda installers and Miniconda installers are fetched from this remote URL.

 Conda packages are fetched from these remote channels.

 The mirror is saved in this local directory.

-NOTE: A full mirror of the Anaconda repository uses about 100 GB of disk space.
+NOTE: A full mirror of the Anaconda Enterprise 4 Repository uses about 650 GB of disk space.
 Make sure the mirror directory has enough space.